Runalyze/docs/features.rst

     <a href="_static/features-shape.png" class="image-popup"><i class="fa fa-area-chart fa-2x fa-pull-right" aria-hidden="true"></i></a>

 | **Prediction based on your shape**
 | Most models predict your race performance based on your personal bests on different distances, but that does not always fit your current shape.
-Our vdot estimations can be used to give much more accurate predictions.
+Our :doc:`calculations/vdot` estimations can be used to give much more accurate predictions.
 |

 .. raw:: html